parkermac/LO/tracker/README.md

 NOTE: the default is to save output every hour, even though the underlying calculation may be done in finer steps (the default ndiv=12 means that we use 300 s steps in the RK4 integration).
 You can save more frequently using the "sph" (saves per hour) input parameter.
 I find this to be convenient during debugging.

+#### NOTE: I don't really like the output naming convention.
+It would be better to follow the usual convention, with something like LO_output/tracks/[gtagex]/ ...

 ---

 (4) Plot the results using `tplot.py` as a first generic tool.
 Copy this to a new name in LO_user/tracker to start making your own plotting tool.